icdh99/cfdna/README.md

 ### All help options:

-`python cfdna_practical.py --help`

-Gives a general overview of the usage of the script and the subcommands
+`python cfdna_practical.py --help` gives a general overview of the usage of the script and the subcommands

-`python cfdna_practical.py generate-fasta --help`

-Lists the options for the subcommand generate-fasta, as will be described below.
+`python cfdna_practical.py generate-fasta --help` lists the options for the subcommand generate-fasta, as will be described below.

-`python cfdna_practical.py motif-analysis --help`

-Lists the options for the subcommand motif-analysis, as will be described below.
+`python cfdna_practical.py motif-analysis --help` lists the options for the subcommand motif-analysis, as will be described below.

 ### Fasta file generation
 This subcommand can either generate a .fa file according to provided information about a dataset, or it can generate a .fa file with randomly generated sequences.

 #### Control .fa file
 The required arguments of this subcommand are:
-`cfdna_practical.py generate-fasta --dataset 'name of dataset' --freqfile 'file.txt' --lenfile 'file.txt'`
+`python cfdna_practical.py generate-fasta --dataset 'name of dataset' --freqfile 'file.txt' --lenfile 'file.txt'`

 Freqfile indicates a file that harbours the frequencies of reads per chromosome.
 It is a .txt file and looks the following: